 Sure, you can spend your money on birthday and holiday gifts your child will temporarily enjoy, then get bored with.
 But custodial accounts continue to rise in value, unlike toys kids outgrow.

 Back in the day, generous relatives might open a traditional savings account for a child’s future college education.
 But the money would sit idly, collecting low interest and only rising in value when deposits were made.

 Flash forward to today, when better options are readily available.
 Unlike a savings account, brokerage custodial accounts can benefit from the wealth-generating potential of the stock market.

 If you have kids that you would like to start setting money aside for, whether it’s for a first car or college expenses, and are looking for a tax-advantageous, easy, low-cost way to do it, you should consider a custodial account.

 While there are so many to choose from, here are the 10 we like best.

-This type of account lets an adult, such as a parent, grandparent, other relative, or family friend invest money on behalf of the child.
+This type of account lets an adult, such as a parent, grandparent, or family friend invest money on behalf of the child.
 This means that while the child owns the assets contained in the account, the adult makes all of the investment decisions.